sathish-t/nanopore-mod-course/index.md

   <i class="fa fa-question-circle fa-fw"></i> Course Development Help</a>

 The material is designed to be modify and remixed to create your own courses.
 Collaborative development and contributions by others are welcome.

+The author(s) acknowledge funding from the Biotechnology and Biological Sciences Research Council (BBSRC), part of UK Research and Innovation, Core Capability Grant BB/CCG1720/1 and the work delivered via the BBSRC National Capability in Advanced Training (BBS/E/T/000PR9811) at the Earlham Institute by members of the Scientific Training and Education team.